a-ruivo/portfolio/README.md

 ### Streamlit

 - Create an [app.py](project1/pipeline/4.service/streamlit/app.py) file defining the connections and visualisation options you want to build.
+- Connect your github account to streamlit indicating where it should look for the file and wait for it to run.
 ![alt text](project1/doc/streamlit.png)

 - To avoid leaking credentials, set up variables within the streamlit application.